Broker Check

 Like a UTMA, there are two parties to this account type: the custodian (or trustee, usually the parent) and beneficiary (the child).

-The assets are considered the property of the custodian and subject to their sole control regardless of the age of the child.
+The assets are considered the property of the custodian and subject to their sole control regardless of the age of the beneficiary.

 The single biggest advantage Coverdell ESAs have over Section 529 Plans (discussed later) is the ability to choose nearly any investment you wish to own.